-- 1. Eligibility Certification.
-A three-page form with summary information, income and asset calculations.
+- 1. Eligibility Certification (HEC).
+A summary of household information, income and asset calculations.
 This form is completed and signed by property representatives. - 2.
-Rental Eligibility Application.
-A questionnaire for the Residents regarding income and assets to verify eligibility for the program.
-This form is completed and signed by applicants/Residents, and is witnessed by property representatives. - 3.
+Rental Eligibility Application (REA).
+A Household questionnaire and certification regarding each member's income and assets and Student Status to verify the Household's eligibility for a tax credit unit.
+This form is completed and signed by all adult members of the Household.
+The form may also be witnessed/signed by the property manager.

 Self-Certification of Annual Income.
-Can be used in place of 1 & 2 for certifications completed after the first recertification year and beyond.
+Can be used in place of 1 & 2 for a Household to self-declare household composition, income and Student Status at all recertifications after initial move-in (at 100% affordable properties only).